-Here is how a few local organizations are adapting the Community Bond.
-Don’t forget to let us know how your own story unfolds by reaching out to email@example.com.
+Here is how a few local organizations are using similar offerings to the Community Bond.
+Don’t forget to let us know how your own story unfolds by reaching out to firstname.lastname@example.org.

 SolarShare is a non-profit co-op that develops community-financed solar energy projects.
 Each project is backed by a 20-year power purchase agreement with the Ontario Power Authority, thereby guaranteeing a sustainable long-term revenue stream.
 Community Solar Bonds earn a 5% annual return for a 5 year term and are invested in a portfolio of projects that are already generating solar electricity across the province.